kmtaylor/vlc-sync/README.markdown

  - no security whatsoever
  - does not ensure you are playing the same vieo on each side
  - conflates master/slave with server/client
- - client connects to a hard-coded location
  - pausing on either end can create weird results until unpaused
- - does not deal at all with latency jitter
  - server does not actually block, but runs "sleep 1" in a loop
  - code is pretty crappy